 Every day felt so long and was filled with so much worry.
 I waited for her to poop and would inspect it like a scientist.
 I mentioned cutting soy in the DFBF group and was told by an administrator it was too soon to cut soy.
 It was a hard and confusing time because I felt the pediatrician really didn’t know and I knew I didn’t have a clue.
 I heavily removed soy from my diet but I continued to consume it 1-2 times per week.

 I was grateful to find and join a Facebook group called Dairy and Soy Free (MSPI) Breastfeeding Support because that’s how I found Dr. Trill.
-I needed more science-based evidence on food allergies and intolerances.
-I was so happy to find someone who cared enough to take action.
-She created a space for mothers and babies going through food allergies and intolerances.
+I needed more science-based evidence on food allergies and I was so happy to find someone who cared enough to take action.
+She created a space for mothers and babies going through this stressful time.

 I found the science of how long proteins last in breast milk and was blown away – in a good way!

 When we saw the GI specialist in September, I had been dairy-free for 15 days and soy-free for 4 days.
 She still had anal fissures but was gaining weight at a good rate.
 They told me they were not concerned because the blood was only “specs and streaks” and mucousy stools can be normal.
 I was advised to continue a dairy and soy-free diet but it could also be from the fissures.

 GI told me I could try eating soy again too since it had only been a few days of cutting it out.
 They felt it was likely dairy causing the issue.
 I started to eat soy again regularly and it didn’t last long.
 I noticed Penelope was a little more gassy and fussy.
 Then she had a very mucousy diaper.
 I decided it wasn’t worth the worry and I’d completely take out soy.